nestauk/ds-cookiecutter/docs/docs/quickstart.md

             Run `aws configure`, inputting the access key ID and secret access key ID you just generated when prompted.

-            In addition you should set the default region name to `eu-west-2` and the default output format to `None`.
+            In addition you should set the default region name to `eu-west-2` and the default output format to `json`.

             AWS provide a more detailed guide [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config).